lzim/teampsd/vignettes/markdownlint.md

 1) How to read the Rules.md

-Let's take a look at the first rule, `MD001 - Header levels should only increment by one level at a time.`.
+Let's take a look at the first rule, **MD001 - Header levels should only increment by one level at a time**.

 We can see that there are sections broken down as **tags**, **aliases**, and a **description and code snippets** of examples related to the rule.

-2) If we look at another rule, let's look at `MD003 - Heading style.`.
+2) If we look at another rule, let's look at **MD003 - Heading style.**.

 In addition to the **tags**, **aliases**, and **description**, there is an additional section called **parameters**.

-Within parameters, we see the main parameter being 'style' and then choices regarding the parameter style such as:
+Within parameters, we see the main parameter being `style` and then choices regarding the parameter style such as:

 `"consistent", "atx", "atx_closed", "setext", "setext_with_atx", "setext_with_atx_closed"; default "consistent"`